What is ‘Immersive Theater?’

 Recommendations to Newcomers

-If he could give any advice going back, it would simply be this: “play.”
+If he could give any advice going back, it would simply be this: “Play.”
 Forget about what you think you know, what embarrassments you may have, or even any expectations you have of the show, and just have fun!
 Bishop wishes he had heard this advice earlier because there’s “nothing that will get in the way of a rewarding immersive experience than being self-conscious and thinking too much about it.”
 When you engage in anything creative, your biggest enemy can be your own internal critic—telling yourself that you’ve made a bad choice, gone in the wrong direction, or made yourself vulnerable by cutting a little too close to the bone.
 The same thing is true with immersive experiences, and the best way to combat this is to just leave everything at the door and play along in as many different kinds of shows as you can.
 It may not come right away, but before you know it, everything else will drop away, and you’ll be there, in that universe, having fun, and making choices you’re inspired to make.
 That’s what “being present” is at its core.

 As discussed above, there is a wide range of intensity.
 Stuart Chait points out that it’s important to “start off with the less intense ones” and that jumping into more involved and demanding shows “could make you uncomfortable or uncertain of how to proceed.”
-We recommend starting off with shows like The Speakeasy Society when trying immersive theater; Delusion or CreepLA when trying horror immersive theater; and Alone or Screenshot Productions when trying immersive theater where they can touch you.
+We recommend starting off with shows like The Speakeasy Society when trying immersive theater; Delusion or CreepLA when trying horror immersive theater; and Alone or Screenshot Productions when trying immersive theater with light contact.
 However, others participants like Tucker Barkley is glad he “dove in full-fledged to extreme [immersive experiences], but [he] does feel like it may have hindered [his] ability to enjoy the less intense shows as much.”
 Therefore, I recommend knowing yourself.
 Some people are cautious and like to build up to a desired intensity level (you don’t ever have to do an intensity level beyond what you are comfortable with), while others would rather jump into a show because they know they can handle it.
 Finally, it is also important to understand, as John Longino says, “not everything will please everyone, and that’s fine; let each experience be what it is and continue to support those that you find appealing.”

 Some of the more intense shows will touch you, may grab you aggressively, or may even simulate terrifying situations.
 As these require precision and care on the actor’s part, it’s important to not fight against the experience, but rather move with it.
 However, giving yourself to an experience like this requires trust in the creators of an experience.
 If you do not feel like you can trust a company, then you should not do an experience.
 Research what others say about an experience, ask your friends, or email us (Haunting trusts all experiences on our Immersions page).
 And implicit in that trust is that a safe word exists for any shows with contact.
 Kimberly Stewart recommends that “if a show becomes dangerously uncomfortable, don’t be ashamed to use the safe word.
 That word is there for a reason.
 It’s peace of mind.
 It lets you give in to the experience, knowing that if anything begins to feel out of hand, you can immediately return to safety.”
 There is bravery in using a safe word.